pingcap/docs-cn/troubleshoot-high-disk-io.md

 ### Locate I/O issues from monitor

-The quickest way to locate I/O issues is to view the overall I/O status from the monitor, such as the Grafana dashboard which is deployed by default by TiDB Ansible and TiUP.
+The quickest way to locate I/O issues is to view the overall I/O status from the monitor, such as the Grafana dashboard which is deployed by default by TiUP.
 The dashboard panels related to I/O include **Overview**, **Node_exporter**, and **Disk-Performance**.

 #### The first type of monitoring panels